DataDog/integrations-core/mapr/README.md

 #### Prerequisites

-* [MapR Monitoring][3] needs to be running correctly.
+* [MapR monitoring][3] is running correctly.
-* You need an available [MapR user][4] (same name, password, uid and gid) with the 'consume' permission on the `/var/mapr/mapr.monitoring/metricstreams` stream.
+* You have an available [MapR user][4] (with name, password, UID, and GID) with the 'consume' permission on the `/var/mapr/mapr.monitoring/metricstreams` stream.
 This may be an already existing user or a newly created user.
-If you want the user user to be called `dd-agent`, you have to create it before installing the Agent.
+If you want the user user to be called `dd-agent`, create it before installing the Agent.
-* You need to generate a [service long-lived ticket][5] for this user that is readable by the `dd-agent` user.
+* You have generated a [service long-lived ticket][5] for this user that is readable by the `dd-agent` user.

 Installation steps for each node: